Boys in Distress

 Nothing gets solved.
 We just become agitated at those who don’t share our views.

-We willfully retreat to our camps – we lose empathy – we lose trust – we lose any sense of the things that hold us together as a country and a society.
+We willfully retreat to our camps, losing empathy, trust, and any sense of what holds us together as a country and a society.

 We lose our ability to compromise and discuss coherently and intelligently with whom we disagree.